Snowtown murders: Post-trial

 In early 2011, a judge lifted the remaining orders in response to a request by the producers of the film Snowtown, a dramatisation depicting the murders and the events leading up to them.

 In February 2024, Haydon was granted parole, with authorities citing his "excellent" behaviour in prison.
 He was released in April and was residing at the Adelaide Pre-Release Centre in Northfield as part of the conditions for his parole.
 He left the Centre in May 2024.

-In August 2025, Vlassakis was granted parole after 26 years in prison.
-Authorities have 60 days to appeal his parole.
+In August 2025, Vlassakis was granted parole after 26 years in prison, but the decision was overturned in a subsequent review.
+In September 2026, it was ruled that Vlassakis will be released on parole.

 Aftermath

 The notoriety of the murders has led to an economic boost from tourists visiting Snowtown, but created a lasting stigma.
 The Age reported in 2011 that Snowtown would be "forever stigmatised" due to its association with the murders.
 As the true crime genre has become popular, Snowtown has become increasingly well known.

 Shortly after the discovery of the bodies in Snowtown, the community discussed changing the name to "Rosetown", but no further actions were taken.
 As of 2012, one shop in Snowtown was selling souvenirs of the murders "cashing in on Snowtown's unfortunate notoriety".

 The house in Salisbury North where Bunting lived and buried two bodies was demolished by its owner, the South Australian Housing Trust.
 The other place in Murray Bridge has been sold.
 The bank, with a four-bedroom attached house, was placed on auction in February 2012 but only reached half its reserve price of $200,000.
 After holding an open house which raised $700 for charity through charging an entrance fee, the property sold later that year on 27 September for just over $185,000 with the new owners intending to live in the house while running a business from the bank.
 A plaque was installed to commemorate the victims.